-- For product families that offer one color rendition option and one or more CCT option(s): - A full LM-79/color report, per the Additional Reporting Requirements, shall be provided at the lowest and highest CCT options offered. - For product families that offer one or more color rendition option(s) and one CCT option: - A full LM-79/color report, per the Additional Reporting Requirements, shall be provided at the minimum color rendition option for the CCT option offered. - For product families that offer one or more color rendition option(s) and one or more CCT option(s): - A full LM-79/color report, per the Additional Reporting Requirements, shall be provided for the lowest and highest CCT options offered, at the minimum color rendition option. - All LM-79/color tests of the highest CCT option offered shall be conducted at the highest total lumen output for at least one optical variation within the family when operating at the maximum (non-dimmed) light output, and the .xml document based on the LM-79 test data shall include both spectral and luminous intensity distribution data, per the Additional Reporting Requirements.
+- For product families that offer one color rendition option and one or more CCT option(s): - A full LM-79/color report, per the Additional Reporting Requirements, must be provided at the lowest and highest CCT options offered on LUNA qualifying products. - For product families that offer one or more color rendition option(s) and one CCT option: - A full LM-79/color report, per the Additional Reporting Requirements, must be provided at the minimum color rendition option for the CCT option offered on LUNA qualifying products. - For product families that offer one or more color rendition option(s) and one or more CCT option(s): - A full LM-79/color report, per the Additional Reporting Requirements, must be provided for the lowest and highest CCT options offered, at the minimum color rendition option offered on LUNA qualifying products.

-- For the product with the highest CCT (at highest lumen output), the TM-33 .xml document shall include both the emitter spectral data and the emitter luminous intensity data for a single tested product, if submitted. - For the product with the lowest CCT (at highest lumen output), the TM-33 .xml document may include only the emitter spectral data without the emitter luminous data for a single tested product, if submitted.
+- All LM-79/color tests for LUNA qualification must be conducted at the highest total lumen output for at least one optical variation within the family when operating at the maximum (nondimmed) light output, and if providing TM-33 data, the .xml document based on the LM-79 test data must include both spectral and luminous intensity distribution data, per the Additional Reporting Requirements. - For the product with the highest CCT (at highest lumen output), the TM-33 .xml document must include both the emitter spectral data and the emitter luminous intensity data for a single tested product, if submitted. - For the product with the lowest CCT (at highest LUNA-qualifying lumen output), the TM-33 .xml document may include only the emitter spectral data without the emitter luminous data for a single tested product, if submitted.